Frost Brown Todd serves Midwestern and southern clients from its

 litigation-the firm has ranked in the top ten litigation firms in

 Intellectual Property Today.
-FBT's product liability group
+FBT's product liability group has

-tobacco, breast implants and lead paint.
+breast implants and lead paint.

 Masters of Mass Disaster